Economy of Morocco: 2008

+The 2008 financial crisis affected the Moroccan economy in only a limited way according to the Bank Al-Maghrib.

 In a report issued in July 2008, the IMF noted that Morocco's financial sector is sound and resilient to shocks, and that the remarkable fiscal consolidation efforts of recent years have allowed the Moroccan economy to absorb the impact of difficult international economic conditions and increasing global prices for essential commodities such as petroleum and energy.

 International economic experts recognize that Morocco's exemplary economic performance is beneficial not only to Moroccans, but also for the nearly 90 million people who live the Maghreb.

 Morocco is expected to close the year 2008 with a budgetary surplus ranging between MAD 3 billion and MAD3.5 billion ($348 million to $407 million), despite a difficult international context marked by a severe economic crisis.
 At the end of November 2008, the state's budget registered a surplus of MAD 3.2 billion ($372 million), while at the end of November 2009, the budgetary surplus is projected at MAD 6.9 billion ($803 million).

 The diversification of the Economy includes a multi-disciplinary approach to the development of non-agricultural sector, including the creation of special sectorial zones in industry, tourism and services outsourcing.
-In addition, reforms to the higher educational system and business law are also planified in the new program-contract signed in 2009 between the government, the banking sector and some zone-development companies.
+In addition, reforms to the higher educational system and business law are also planned in detail in the new program-contract signed in 2009 between the government, the banking sector and some zone-development companies.
 The approach also include a better sustaining of small-business development and prospection of external markets.
 The objective is to become an emerging industrial country of the likes of Vietnam by 2015.

 US Ambassador to the EU noted that: